gate-computer/gate/ABI.md

 The `__gate_recv` and `__gate_send` functions exchange packets with the runtime.
 Packets have a 8-byte header, followed by contents.

-Packet header consists of little-endian integer fields (without padding):
+Packet header consists of little-endian integer fields (without implicit padding):

   1. 32-bit size - including the header
-  2. 16-bit flags - value 1 indicates *pollout* flag, other values are reserved
+  2. 8-bit flags - value 1 indicates *pollout* flag, other values are reserved
+  3. 8 zero bits
-  3. 16-bit code
+  4. 16-bit code

+Built-in codes:

+  - -1 is "nothing"
+  - -2 is the service discovery service

 The [Programming interface](Programming.md) documents the semantics.